Workplace Pressure Is a Signal

 • Are looking for a ready-made wellbeing product to “roll out”

-• Want to place responsibility for stress solely on individual employees
+• Want to place responsibility for pressure solely on individual employees

 • Expect rapid fixes without examining structures, expectations, or culture